 Visitors will find a budding food and restaurant scene in Belgium.
 While Belgium is famous for waffles, beer, and chocolate, plenty of other traditional dishes should be on your list as well.
 Furthermore, as a modern and diverse nation, you can find cuisine from all over the world in the big cities such as Brussels and Antwerp.
 World-class chefs have started terrific restaurants serving a wide variety of dishes.
 But if you're after some traditional fare, try the mussels (moules), fries with garlic-mayo, Flemish stew, or Croquettes, and Vol-au-vent.

-If the nightlife is your priority, you'll find comparable options between Belgium and France.
+If the nightlife is your priority, you'll find great options in both Belgium and France.

 The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.

 Ghent: With its young student population, you'll find plenty of lively bars and clubs around town.
 There are many places where you can party or dance into the early hours of the morning and some of the best places are around Oude Beestenmarkt, De Overpoort, and De Vlasmarkt.
 There's also the famous Ghent Festival every July.